anlianguzova/BI_project_reticulata/README.md

 #### Host's ganglia transcriptomes

 We performed *de novo* assembly using 3 tools in order to receive the best results using the strengths of different assemblers.
-Before assemblying we created the single fasta file containing sequences from healthy and infected female and male crabs.
+Before assemblying we merged sequences from healthy and infected female and male crabs the single fastq file.

 ##### rnaSPAdes